syuu17/Landing-Page/README.md

 # Landing-Page
-Landing page project under the Flexbox section
+Landing page project under the Flexbox section of The Odin Project